Juli03b/Juli03b/README.md

-# Hello
+`Hello!
-full stack software engineer
+I'm a full stack software engineer.
-I mostly have experience in React/Typescript, Flask and Express, and postgreSQL.
+My strong skills include building complex type-safe, robust, and scalable user interfaces and apis `

 #### Phonia
   * A music searching platform that makes it easier to find songs that are similar to one's you love.
   - Python
     - Built all in Python with Jinja, Flask, and SQLAlchemy